Stop yawning! This isn’t History 101!

 We are just like you.
 And you.
 (And even you, yeah you, the one googling our names.)
 We think that women, females, dames, broads…chicks in history is a perfect topic to sit down and chat about.
 We don’t claim to know it all, but really, all of it would take more time than any of us have right now.
 And it would be kinda boring.

-Use the comment section below, or email us at firstname.lastname@example.org to say hi, or let us know who you might like to hear us talk about.
+Use the comment section below, or email us at CHICKS (at) THEHISTORYCHICKS (dot)COM to say hi, or to request a future subject.
 Subscribe to our podcasts on iTunes or Stitcher Radio.
 If you like us, tell a friend and give us a five star review on iTunes.
-Like us on facebook, follow us on twitter or G+ and come back to our site to read the Shownotes, and see what obscure -yet mesmerizing-trivia we share on our Special Features page.
+Like us on facebook, follow us on Twitter, Pinterest or G+ and come back to our site to read the Shownotes, and see what obscure -yet mesmerizing-trivia we share on our Special Features page.

 Two women.
 Half the population.
 Several thousand years of history.
 About an hour.
 Go.